Package 'prismatic'

 Description

-Test if the object is a color
+Test if object is a colors object

 Usage